A Matrix Factorization Based Network Embedding Method for DNS Analysis: Conclusions

 \section{Conclusions}

-In this paper, I proposed a novel JDE method to (\romannumeral1) automatically learn the domain and IP embeddings by jointly exploring the homogeneous and heterogeneous high-order proximities between two types of DNS entities, and (\romannumeral2) simultaneously support MDD and IRE.
-Extensive experiments on real DNS datasets demonstrated that the heterogeneous embeddings learned by JDE can not only better support multi-task downstream applications but also preserve fine-grained semantics of DNS query behaviors.
-To the best of my knowledge, this paper is the first effort to utilize high-order heterogeneous graph embedding for multi-task DNS security analysis, where the joint optimization of multiple tasks can potentially result in better performance for all the tasks than respectively optimizing each single one.
+In this paper, I proposed a novel JDE method to (\romannumeral1) automatically learn the domain and IP embeddings by jointly exploring the homogeneous and heterogeneous high-order proximities between two types of DNS entities while (\romannumeral2) simultaneously supporting malicious domain detection and IP reputation evaluation.
 In my future work, I intend to consider the joint optimization of other DNS entities and their associated applications (e.g., device type classification of end hosts).
 Moreover, to further explore the dynamic natures of DNS query behaviors via existing embedding techniques for dynamic graphs \cite{lei2018adaptive,lei2019gcn,qin2022temporal,qin2023high} is also my next research focus.